Koszul duality for topological E_n-operads: The restricted little-disc operad

 is a (fibrewise over $\Delta(I)$) homotopy equivalence.
 The required result follows from Proposition~\ref{prop:defret} below, but it will take us some time to get there. \end{proof}

 Let $r: R_V(I) \to (0,\infty)$ be the continuous function defined by

-We write $RD_V(I)^{>1}$ for the set of points in $RD_V(I)$ for which $r(x,t) > 1$.
-Notice that by definition $D_V(I) = RD_V(I) - RD_V(I)^{>1}$.
+We write $R_V(I)^{>1}$ for the set of points in $R_V(I)$ for which $r(x,t) > 1$.
+Notice that by definition $D_V(I) = RD_V(I) - R_V(I)^{>1}$.

-We will produce a deformation retraction of $RD_V(I)$ onto $D_V(I)$ by constructing a smooth vector field $X$ on $RD_V(I)^{>1}$ such that $r$ decreases along each integral curve of $X$ at some rate which we can control.
-The flow for the vector field $X$ will then provide the desired deformation.
+We will produce a deformation retraction of $RD_V(I)$ onto $D_V(I)$ by constructing a smooth vector field $X$ on $R_V(I)^{>1}$ such that $r$ decreases along each integral curve of $X$ at some rate which we can control.
+The flow for the vector field $X$, restricted to $RD_V(I)$, will then provide the desired deformation.

-The basic idea for the desired flow is as follows.
-Take $(x,t) \in RD_V(I)^{>1}$, representing some configuration of discs in $V$ with weighted barycentre the origin.
-We then move each connected component of this configuration rigidly towards the origin.
+The basic idea for this flow is as follows.
+Take $(x,t) \in R_V(I)^{>1}$, representing some configuration of discs in $V$ with weighted barycentre the origin.
+We move each connected component of this configuration rigidly towards the origin.
 When two or more components touch, they `stick' together and the resulting component is then moved rigidly.
-We will show that moving along this flow strictly decreases the function $r$ of (\ref{eq:r}) at some rate we can control.
+We will show that moving along this flow strictly decreases the function $r$ of (\ref{eq:r}) at a suitable rate.

 Unfortunately, the flow described in the previous paragraph is not continuous.
-We therefore use a partition of unity argument to smooth out the vector field behind the flow.
+We therefore use a partition of unity argument to smooth out the underlying vector field.
 Intuitively, this means that two connected components of a given configuration start to influence one another once they get close, and before they actually touch.
-Our challenge in making this construction is to ensure that the function $r$ still decreases along the resulting flow at a suitable rate.

 Our approach is inspired by that of Baryshnikov, Bubenik and Kahle in \cite{baryshnikov/bubenik/kahle:2014} who prove, among other things, that the space of $k$ little discs of radius $\rho$ inside the unit disc has the same homotopy type as the configuration space when $\rho < 1/k$.
 Our situation does not fit their exact framework because: (i) we want to consider the limiting case where the sum of the radii of the discs equals $1$; (ii) we want to treat discs of varying radii, which makes the spaces we are working with noncompact; and (iii) we wish to include cases such as for the little cubes version of our result, where the norm involved, the $\ell^\infty$-norm, is not smooth.
-Our approach is therefore slightly more ad hoc though still largely follows section 3 of \cite{baryshnikov/bubenik/kahle:2014}.
+Our approach is therefore more ad hoc though in spirit follows section 3 of \cite{baryshnikov/bubenik/kahle:2014}.